 - 2 tbsp chopped fresh parsley

-- 4 tbsp extra virgin olive oil
+- 3 tbsp extra virgin olive oil

-- 1 clove garlic, blanched and pressed
+- 1 clove garlic, finely minced or grated

-- Add almonds and saute, stirring frequently, until almonds turn medium brown, about 3-4 minutes.
-Transfer almonds to a paper towel lined plate and sprinkle them with salt.
+- Add almonds and saute, stirring frequently, until almonds turn golden brown, about 3-4 minutes.
+Transfer almonds to a paper towel lined plate and sprinkle them with kosher salt.